 Pet Services: Jobs in dog walking or pet grooming can be pursued without requiring a background check in many cases.

 Writer: Many companies need good writing for ads, websites, and magazine stories.
 Additionally, many writers work for themselves, so you won’t have to worry about that.

 Electrician: To become a skilled electrician, you’ll need more training.
 The good news is that you’ll get paid during most of this training.

 Plumber: The plumbing field might have some options for you.
 Before you start training to be a plumber, make sure to check your state’s rules.
 Some states won’t let you be a plumber if you have certain past crimes.
 But some plumbing businesses might hire you.

 Several large companies have more inclusive policies that welcome those who have paid their debt to society and want to move forward with their lives.
 Some of these include:

 Local Re-entry Programs Help Prepare for a Job

 A re-entry program is designed to help promote the successful reintegration of ex-offenders into their communities after their release.
 A re-entry program is committed to helping people find employment and housing to become productive members of citizens.
 Some of the programs offer ex-offenders, vocational training, and help with drug rehabilitation.

-More than likely, convicts are enrolled in a reentry program before their release from prison.
-These support systems are put in place to ensure that these men and women have a pathway to normalcy and success.
+More than likely, convicts are enrolled in a re-entry program before their release from prison.
+These support systems ensure these men and women have a pathway to normalcy and success.

-A reentry program may be the only support for those with criminal backgrounds, and both secular and faith-based programs are available.
-The United States Department of Justice supports the Prisoner Reentry Initiative.
+A re-entry program may be the only support for those with criminal backgrounds, and secular and faith-based programs are available.
+The United States Department of Justice supports the Prisoner Re-entry Initiative.
 This program targets both youthful offenders as well as adults.
-(See links at the end of the article for reentry programs)
+(See links at the end of the article for re-entry programs.)